Can Regenerative Therapy Help My RSD/CRPS?

-For several years, we have been performing stem cell treatments with great success for those with musculoskeletal disorders, such as degenerative arthritis and soft tissue injury, and certain peripheral arterial related conditions.
-The idea behind stem cell therapy is to use pluripotent cells (capable of growing into new tissue) to heal and regenerate tissue at an affected area.
+For several years, we have been performing regenerative treatments with great success for those with musculoskeletal disorders, such as degenerative arthritis and soft tissue injury, and certain peripheral arterial related conditions.
+The idea behind regenerative therapy is to use human cellular or tissue based products (HCT/Ps) or adipose derived structural support cells to provide pain relief of an affected area.

-Stem cells may be placental derived or harvested from your own adipose (fat) tissue or bone marrow.
-Once the cells are harvested, they are processed for use.
+human cellular or tissue based products (HCT/Ps) may be placental derived.
+Adipose structural support cells are harvested from your own adipose (fat) tissue.
+Once the cells are harvested, they are applied to the affected area for use.
 Following FDA guidelines placental cells are typically isolated and frozen for later use.
-Adipose or bone marrow derived harvested stem cell have to be processed and isolated.
-Typically, they are placed in a centrifuge for concentration and separation.
-The concentrated cells are then reinjected or grafted back into the area of need – whether it is a joint, muscle, tendon or ligament.
-The intent is to induce tissue repair and ultimately to reduce pain or increase function.
+Adipose derived structural support cells are not processed before they are applied.
+The intent is to reduce pain or increase function.
 The treatment is fairly painless and is performed as an outpatient procedure with little downtime.
 For many, only one treatment is required, but further injections or complementary interventions intended to help achieve the best possible outcome may also be employed if necessary.

 How Does This Help My RSD/CRPS?

 A common result of RSD/CRPS is the restriction of blood flow in affected areas.
 RSD/CRPS most frequently occurs in the limbs.
 What sufferers notice is excessive pain, cold hypersensitivity, unusual sweating and changes in skin color.
-No one really knows why stem cells can help RSD/CRPS (or exactly what may help RSD/CRPS regardless of what is tried) but because stem cells have regenerative properties, they have the ability to increase blood flow to the afflicted tissue and to help heal the injury site at the same time.
-The intent is to relieve pain and to even try and help reverse many of the signs of RSD-CRPS.
-Although stem cell treatments don’t hold the cure to RSD/CRPS, they can provide a lot of relief for those suffering from the condition.
+No one really knows why regenerative therapies can help RSD/CRPS (or exactly what may help RSD/CRPS regardless of what is tried) but one thought is that they increase blood flow to the afflicted tissue, therefore they help heal the injury site while offering pain relief.
+The intent is to try and help reverse many of the signs of RSD-CRPS.
+Although regenerative treatments don’t hold the cure to RSD/CRPS, they can provide a lot of relief for those suffering from the condition.